|

 electrical charges as well.
 Moreover, the piezoelectrical effect is reversible.
 A changing electrical potential will be experienced by the crystal as a

+mechanical strain, as it starts vibrating in proportion to the varying voltage applied.
 A modern oscillator crystal is based on the principle that a properly mounted and supported quartz crystal will vibrate

 mechanically at a very definite frequency, if an alternating current is applied to its surfaces.
 The frequency depends on the dimensions of the crystal: